 If you're looking for a good value bumper plate, these are the ones to get.
 You can find our full review on the bumper plates here.

 If you're looking for steel plates, I'd suggest checking Craigslist for used plates or purchasing the Cap Barbell Gray Weight Plates.
 The prices for the Cap Plates vary quite a bit in price, but I'd suggest not buying until they're close to $1/lb which they often do.

 Whether you get bumper plates or not, I do suggest getting a few pairs of the steel plates in lighter weights to be used as change plates.
-Just a couple pairs of 10's, 5's, and 2.5's will do.
+Just a couple of pairs of 10's, 5's, and 2.5's will do.